-- Benefit to the community through 285 construction jobs (of which Neoen has committed to sourcing 135 from surrounding LGAs), expenditure on accommodation and businesses in the local economy by workers. - Neoen would enter into a voluntary planning agreement with Tamworth Regional Council for around \$3.4 million and Uralla Shire Council for up to \$2.4 million. - Broader benefits to the State through an injection of \$373 million in capital investment. - Impact on property values is not a relevant consideration under the EP&A Act as the project would not have significant and widespread economic impacts on the locality.
+- Benefit to the community through 285 construction jobs (of which Neoen has committed to sourcing 135 from surrounding LGAs), expenditure on accommodation and businesses in the local economy by workers. - The Department has recommended a condition requiring Neoen to prepare an Accommodation and Employment Strategy. - Neoen made an offer to provide a community benefit programs or a voluntary planning agreement with Tamworth Regional Council for around \$3.4 million and Uralla Shire Shire Council for up to \$2.4 million, adjusted to CPI. - Broader benefits to the State through an injection of \$373 million in capital investment. - Impact on property values is not a relevant consideration under the EP&A Act as the project would not have significant and widespread economic impacts on the locality.